Vyral/base-template/_posts/2020-03-26-how-hi-pacific-property-management-handles-maintenance-calls.md

 {% include pullquote.html %}

-We have hundreds of rentals, so **we have a whole host of vendors who can service your home at a moment’s notice.** Because we keep our maintenance department in-house, we can oversee the process and immediately resolve any issues.
+We have hundreds of rentals, so **we have a whole host of vendors who can service your home at a moment’s notice.** Since we keep our maintenance department in-house, we can oversee the process and immediately resolve any issues.
 If one of our vendors makes a bad diagnosis, most of them will give you a credit.&nbsp;

 Property management is all we do, and maintenance is part of the job.
 If you have us take care of your property, I promise you that we’ll do our very best.
 Remember, there are only two reasons for me to be in your home: to protect it and to put money in your account.&nbsp;

-As always, if you have questions about this or any real estate topic, or you are thinking of buying or selling a home soon, don’t hesitate to reach out to me.
+As always, if you have questions about this or any real estate topic or you are thinking of buying or selling a home soon, don’t hesitate to reach out to me.
 I’m happy to help.

 &nbsp;